CrackerCat/GhidraAI/README.md

-# PROJECTNAME
+# GhidraAI

-PROJECTNAME is a value-set analysis plugin for [Ghidra][ghidra].
+GhidraAI is a value-set analysis plugin for [Ghidra][ghidra].
 Locate local variables on a function's stack using Ghidra's intermediate represention results on binaries without debug symbols.

 ## Value-set Analysis